Bus advertising: Partial and full adverts

+In some jurisdictions, such as Singapore, advertising agencies offer advertisements on 2D billboards which extend upwards from the bus, as well as 3D concept advertising on the roof of buses.

 Technologies

 Some panel and full side and all-over adverts were traditionally painted on if the length of application warranted it.
 This would require a reasonable longevity and cost implication for advertisers, due to the requirement to take buses out of service to apply and remove paint schemes.
 Frequently changed panel adverts would use replaceable boards.

 With the advent of adhesive vinyl technologies, this allowed adverts to be rapidly applied and removed over the top of the buses exterior paint as decals, reducing the cost and time.

 The invention of see-through graphics, most commonly applied as a self-adhesive perforated window film, allowed the creation of more elaborate designs that could be applied over windows (although for safety reasons not the front window), moving away from the traditional square box design approach to adverts.

 With the advent of partially transparent window coverage techniques, all over adverts have been applied as a full vehicle advertising wrap windows and all.
 The transition from screen printing to digital printing has seen an increase in the color range and complexity of advert designs.

+For short-term applications such as conference shuttles and charter bus rentals, temporary attachment methods have been developed that allow graphics to be applied and removed without altering the vehicle's original surface.

 The latest bus advertising campaign by Adidas for the Brazil World Cup 2014 made use of full wrap and window coverage techniques.
 Transport for London launched the new formats as part of its ‘year of the bus’ celebrations, which commemorates the 60th anniversary of the Routemaster bus and the 100th anniversary of the first mass-produced motorbus.